 The Healthy Soils Program (HSP) stems from the California Healthy Soils Initiative, a collaboration of state agencies and departments that promotes the development of healthy soils on California's farmlands and ranchlands.
-The 2020 HSP Incentives Program provides financial incentives to California growers and ranchers for agricultural management practices that sequester carbon, reduce atmospheric greenhouse gases (GHG), and improve soil health.
-The program is funded by the Greenhouse Gas Reduction Fund (GGRF) authorized through the Budget Act of 2019.
-All projects that receive GGRF monies are required by Government Code Section 16428.9 to achieve GHG emission reductions and further the purposes of the Global Warming Solutions Act of 2006 (AB 32).
+The 2021 HSP Incentives Program provides financial incentives to California growers and ranchers for agricultural management practices that sequester carbon, reduce atmospheric greenhouse gases (GHG), and improve soil health.
+The program is funded by the California State Budget and the Greenhouse Gas Reduction Fund (GGRF) authorized by the Budget Act of 2021 (SB 170) All projects that receive GGRF monies are required by Government Code Section 16428.9 to achieve GHG emission reductions and further the purposes of the Global Warming Solutions Act of 2006 (AB 32).